fish-shell/fish-shell/doc_src/cmds/commandline.rst

 **-x** or **--tokens-expanded**
     Perform argument expansion on the selection and print one argument per line.
-    Command substituions are not expanded but forwarded as-is.
+    Command substitutions are not expanded but forwarded as-is.

 **--tokens-raw**
     Print arguments in the selection as they appear on the command line, one per line.

 **-o** or **tokenize**
-    Deprecated, do not use.
+    Deprecated; do not use.

 If ``commandline`` is called during a call to complete a given string using ``complete -C STRING``, ``commandline`` will consider the specified string to be the current contents of the command line.